yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 	"./smo075xfsr.png"
 >}}

-Great at regaining lost detail, a great choice for people forced to run 0.5X or 0.75X multipliers for performance reasons.
+Great at regaining lost detail, a perfect pick for people forced to run 0.5X or 0.75X multipliers for performance reasons.

-If the user tries FSR while downsampling, they *will be reducing image quality* and will end up only seeing the sharpening aspect of the filter, negating any advantage of increasing the rendering resolution while getting the full performance cost of it.
+If the user tries FSR while downsampling, they ***will be reducing image quality*** and will end up only seeing the sharpening aspect of the filter, negating any advantage of increasing the rendering resolution while getting the full performance cost of it.

 {{< single-title-imgs-compare